mrvllus/dotnet-aspire-workshop/README.md

 A full slide deck is available for this workshop [here](./workshop/AspireWorkshop.pptx).

-The starting project for this workshop is located in the `start-with-api` folder.
+The starting project for this workshop is located in the `start` folder.
 This project is a simple weather API that uses the National Weather Service API to get weather data and a web frontend to display the weather data powered by Blazor.

 This workshop is designed to be done in a 2 hour time frame.